CtrlK

 Trigger Term Quality

-Includes a well-curated list of natural trigger phrases like 'coderabbit webhook', 'coderabbit events', 'coderabbit webhook signature', 'handle coderabbit events', and 'coderabbit notifications'.
-These are terms a user would naturally use when needing this skill.
+Includes a well-curated list of natural trigger phrases users would actually say: 'coderabbit webhook', 'coderabbit events', 'coderabbit webhook signature', 'handle coderabbit events', 'coderabbit notifications'.
+These cover common variations effectively.

 3 / 3